 be listening.
 Ofcom noted, for example, that in addition to consideration of the scheduling of the acts, the BBC also had the option of cutting away from Lily Allen's set after the first occasion when she used the most offensive language but failed to do

 Therefore, in light of all the above factors, Rule 1.14 of the Code was breached.

 In a similar investigation to Ofcom, the BBC Trust concluded:

 2005's broadcast of Live 8; July 2007's broadcast of Live Earth and Radio 1's Big Weekend of 2011.
-They considered that the BBC had an even greater degree of responsibility in regard to Radio 1's Big Weekend because it had editorial
+They considered that the BBC had an even greater degree of responsibility in regard to Radio 1's Big Weekend because it had editorial control in advance

 The licence for Studio 66 TV3 is owned and operated by 965 TV Limited.

 received a complaint that at 22:30 the on-screen female presenter was rubbing her genitals.